-6.16 STORAGE OF RADIOACTIVE MATERIAL
+6.17 STORAGE OF RADIOACTIVE MATERIAL

-- 6.16.1 Radioactive materials shall be stored in approved locations only. - 6.16.2 Radioactive materials shall not be stored alongside other items that may cause unintentional releases, such as corrosive chemicals. - 6.16.3 Radioactive materials shall be kept locked up when they are not in use or in the presence of authorized users. - a.
+- 6.17.1 Radioactive materials shall be stored in approved locations only. - 6.17.2 Radioactive materials shall not be stored alongside other items that may cause unintentional releases, such as corrosive chemicals. - 6.17.3 Radioactive materials shall be kept locked up when they are not in use or in the continuous presence of authorized users. - a.
 This requirement may be satisfied by either locking the material up in a cabinet or locker or by locking up the work area.
-In either case, only authorized users may be allowed to have a key to access the material. - b.
-Radioactive material installed in a piece of equipment that requires disassembly to access the material is exempt from this requirement.
+In either case, only authorized users may be allowed to have a key to access the material.